 Where to purchase

-Currently, you can purchase Garage and Interior Floor Primer from Home Depot.
-They are not carrying the product in stores yet, but you can order it online.
+You can now purchase Concrete and Garage Recoat Primer from Home Depot.
+They are carrying the product in stores and you can order it online.

-As with all new product, we are sure that other retailers will eventually offer this unique primer as the word gets out and demand increases.
+As with all new product from Rust-Oleum, we are sure that other retailers will eventually offer this unique primer as the word gets out and demand increases.

-Rust-Oleum Garage and Interior Floor Primer is a remarkable product that has the potential to fill a must needed niche in terms of recoating older DIY garage floor epoxy coatings.
+Rust-Oleum Concrete and Garage Recoat Primer is a remarkable product that has the potential to fill a must needed niche in terms of recoating older DIY garage floor epoxy coatings.
 We know that most homeowners would much rather apply this primer than go through the normal process of roughing up the surface first.
 Moreover, it can be a game changer to those with sealed concrete garage floors.

 If it works as well as Rust-Oleum states, we can see how this new primer will only help to increase sales as potential customers turn to Rust-Oleum to help fill their needs.

-One key point we want to make is that this product is best used for the typical single coat DIY garage floor kits (not including clear coats) that you can find at your local home improvement centers or other online retailers such as Amazon.
+One key point we want to make is that this product is best used with the Rust-Oleum line of floor coatings that you can find at your local home improvement centers or other online retailers such as Amazon.
 Rust-Oleum EpoxyShield and RockSolid are good examples.